Tejaaswini28499/Training-Devops/AWS new 2025/API Gateway.md

 API keys - you are giving permission for the person with API key for the security purpose Usuage Plan - limit of sending the request of 1000 per day (rules basically)

+Read:
+1. What is API Gateway
+2. Types of API Gateway
+3. Benifits of API Gateway
+4. Pricing of API Gateway